Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

 supervise and inspect the implementation of the study and research plan of the doctoral student.
-3. Organize regular scientific activities for the doctoral student; implement the assessment of the doctoral student\'s thesis at the professional unit; approve the proposal for the doctoral student to defend the thesis at the Thesis Assessment Council of the training institution.
+3. Organize regular scientific activities for the doctoral student; implement the assessment of the doctoral student's thesis at the professional unit; approve the proposal for the doctoral student to defend the thesis at the Thesis Assessment Council of the training institution.
 4. Exercise other rights and responsibilities according to the regulations of the training